MicrosoftDocs/VBA-Docs/api/Office.EncryptionProvider.ShowSettings.md

 ## Remarks

 This method can only be called on an already encrypted document.
-You can use this method in your COM add-in to display whatever user experience you like based on the user's permissions.
+Use this method in your COM add-in to display whatever user experience you like based on the user's permissions.

 For example, in a pure encryption scenario, you can display a dialog box to change the document's password.
 In a rights management scenario, you can decide whether to show a dialog box for changing permissions or show the user's permissions.